mednche/Vehicle-Image-Recognition/README.md

 ## Data pre-processing

-The images in the dataset are very big (1918 x 1280).
+- The images in the dataset are very big (1918 x 1280).
 This is causing memory issues for the model.
 The images were thus resized to something more managable that nonetheless allows the visual recognition of a car make and model (450 x 250).
 The top part of the image displaying the name of the used car dealers company was cropped.

 <p align="center">
   <img src="cropped_car.jpg">
 </p>

-The labels in the metadat.csv are strings ("Acura", "TL").
+- The labels in 'metadata.csv' are strings ("Acura", "TL").
 These need to be converted to integers for the neural network.
+This is done in the section called "Recode car labels (make, model, id) into numbers instead of strings".

 ## Training the network

+I have trained two models with the same architecture (see below).
+- Model 1 takes make, model and vehicle ID in input
+- Model 2 only takes make and model in input

-Architecture of the neural network:
+**Architecture of the neural network:**

 Input -> Conv -> Relu -> Pool -> Conv -> Relu -> Pool -> FullyConnected -> Regression

 This architecture is rather commonly used in deep learning.

 **Neural network terminology:**
-- *one epoch* = one forward pass and one backward pass of all the training images
+- *One epoch* = one forward pass and one backward pass of all the training images
-- *batch size* = the number of training images in one forward/backward pass.
+- *Batch size* = the number of training images in one forward/backward pass.
 The higher the batch size, the more memory space needed, but it will be faster.
-- *number of iterations* = number of passes, each pass using [batch size] number of images.
+- *Number of iterations* = number of passes, each pass using [batch size] number of images.
 To be clear, one pass = one forward pass + one backward pass (the forward pass and backward pass are not counted as two different passes).

 ## Visualise the performances of the model using Tensorboard